Biometris/statgenIBD/cran-comments.md

-## Release with some additions and bug fixes.
+## Release with 'bug' fixes.

-- A new plot option is added and a few minor bugs are fixed.
+- Though not really a bug fix, after the latest release we noticed a major bottleneck in the code that slowed down calculations a lot.
+Calculations are now sped up by about a factor 3.

 ----